ARF-DEV/diy-json-parser/README.md

 # DIY JSON Parser
-This is a JSON parser that handles JSON parsing to various different golang data structures like maps, structs, and slices
+This is a JSON parser that handles JSON parsing to various golang data structures like maps, structs, and slices

 Implemented with zero 3rd party dependencies (if you didn't count testify for unit test that is 😢)